debops/debops/docs/ansible/roles/icinga/deployment.rst

 .. warning:: The role uses the DNS SRV resource records to determine if a given
-             host should be configured as the "master" host, or a client host that should regist itself with the "master".
+             host should be configured as the "master" host, or a client host that should register itself with the "master".
 Therefore, you should create the DNS SRV records *beforehand*, as all the Icinga 2 nodes will see themselves as "master" nodes otherwise, and won't connect to the "master" node.